SafeView™ Classic

 |

-SafeView products are designed for use with agarose gels, and not optimized for Polyacrylamide gels.
+SafeView products are designed for use with agarose gels, and are not optimized for polyacrylamide gels.
+However, SafeView Classic (G108) and Safe-Red Gel (G680) can visualize nucleic acids on polyacrylamide gels using a post staining method.

 |